preshathakkar/cs203-winter-2015/lab03.md

 # lab 3.4

 Put together a layout that contains a canvas and three buttons.
 On the canvas, draw your balloons.
 The buttons are bound to three actions: `start`, `stop`, and `pause` -- for now these buttons don't have to do anything special other than to print out their actions.

+# lab 3.5

+Put together a GUI program that mimics slide #34 (the microwave).